gplepage/lsqfit/doc/source/gvar.rst

 The function used to create Gaussian variable objects is:

 .. autofunction:: gvar.gvar(...)

+The following function is useful for constructing new functions that can accept |GVar|\s as arguments:

+.. autofunction:: gvar.gvar_function(x, f, dfdx)

 Means, standard deviations, variances, formatted strings, covariance matrices and correlation/comparison information can be extracted from arrays